 Gearing Up For Your New Kitten

-Your new kitten will need a few supplies before you bring her home – like a bed, food and water bowls, collar and litter tray.
-Having these ready will mean your kitten can settle in to her new home straight away.
+Your new kitten will need a few supplies before you bring them home – like a bed, food and water bowls, collar with a bell and litter tray.
+Having these items ready will help your new furry addition settle in to their new home smoothly.

 - ID tag

 - Lead or harness

 - Food and water bowls